FormerlyZeroCool/FastAttributeRegex/README.md

 A small library that implements attributable Unix style regex with deterministic finite automata<br>
 <br>
-Designed to be used to create dynamic Lexicographic analyzers that are fast, and easily integrated with C++ programs<br>
+Designed for create dynamic Lexicographic analyzers that are fast, and easily integrated with C++ programs<br>
 <br>
-To use the library compile the statically linkable library file with the make command, and include the Regex.hpp header type:<br>
+To use the library, compile the statically linkable library file with the `make` command, and include the Regex.hpp header type:<br>

 ```bash
 make run #to build, and run sample project